-The information in this risk report relates to Betri Banki P/F. The risk report is a separate unaudited document.
+The risk report is a separate unaudited document.

 The risk report is also available in Faroese.
 In the event of any discrepancy between the Faroese and the English version, the Faroese version shall prevail.

 2 Risk Management

 Betri Banki assumes risk based on the business model and the strategic objectives set by the Board of Directors.